There are several famous quotes on having concentrated portfolio by legendary investors.

 Shortcuts and greed

-Concentrate hoping to get rich fast rather than being convinced with detailed analysis
+Concentrate on hoping to get rich fast rather than being convinced with detailed analysis

-It can be a lot of time and work to analyse many companies just to choose a few great companies to invest in.
-Some will take shortcuts in their analysis and selection process but we choose to concentrate as a way to get rich fast (i.e. all-in bet).
-Once they find a good company and think that it is good, they buy and buy more than they should or worse, with leverage.
-They may stop looking for new ideas, stop validating their thesis and hope the stocks they bought will rally hard.
+It can take a lot of time and work to analyse many companies just to choose a few great companies to invest in.
+Once they find a good company, they buy and buy more than they should or worse, with leverage.
+They do not keep looking for better ideas, stop validating their thesis and hope the stocks they bought will rally hard.
+We may be greedy and choose to concentrate hoping to make more money.

 Managing rationality and emotions